-For both the no-action and proposed action alternatives, figures in the report present the predicted 10-foot drawdown contour at 200 years after the start of mine operations.
-Predicted drawdown contours are shown for the base-case (i.e., best-calibrated) model, as well as being shown as one combined contour for all sensitivity analyses.
+For the no-action alternative, figures in the report present the predicted 10-foot drawdown contour at the end of active mining, and at 200 years after the start of mine operations.
+For the action alternative, figures in the report present the predicted 10-foot impact contour at the end of mine life, and at 200 years after the start of mine operations, where the impact contour is defined as the predicted additional drawdown after the drawdown of the no-action alternative.
+Predicted drawdown and impact contours are shown for the simulated actions, as well as one combined contour for all sensitivity analyses.

-Additionally, predicted drawdowns and impacts are described in more detail with tables and figures in appendices for specific, sensitive locations and wells (Groundwater Dependent Ecosystems-GDEs).
+Additionally, predicted drawdowns and impacts are described in more detail with tables and figures in appendices for specific, sensitive locations and wells (Groundwater Dependent Ecosystems-GDEs) (Garrett, 2018a).